eric-zhang16/Survival-GBM/README.md

 # Survival-GBM
-A custimized loss function for Xgboost for finding subgroups with maximized subgroup-treatment interaction.
+A customized loss function for Xgboost for finding subgroups with maximized subgroup-treatment interaction based on RMST for censored survival data.
 Example code for application to ACTG175 dataset is also provided.